JustinWhiteDeveloper/Custom-Label-Format-Swift/README.md

 # Custom-Label-Format-Swift

-A custom format for labeling TV Shows/Movies.
-Intended for adding data to JP-Subtitles repo.
-Related to Index/Identity repo.
+A Swift Package containing a Custom Format class for labeling TV Shows/Movies.
+This data can be combined with other sources for data analysis.